Sneha-1202/Student-Depression-Data-SQL-Project/README.md

  -Gender Column:

- Standardized gender values (e.g., converting “Male”  and “Female” into sinle values like "M” and"F").
+ Standardized gender values (e.g., converting “Male”  and “Female” into simple values like "M” and"F").

  Ensured data consistency for better analysis.